 Sorry I was late for the meeting. |

 Incidentally, when I introduced the で particle, I explained that one of its usages is to express a reason.
-It is in fact the te form of the auxiliary verb that is being used not the で particle—a technicality given that they are identical, but one which is worth noting.
+It was in fact the te form of the auxiliary verb that was being used not the で particle—a technicality given that they are identical, but one which is worth noting.

 Adjectives